grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/02 Requirements.md

 You also need to ensure your test application is accessible from the machine where the tests run.
-Refer to [Exposing your application](/javascript-api/xk6-disruptor/get-started/exposing-your-application) section for instructions on how to make your application available from outside the Kubernetes cluster..
+Refer to [Expose your application](/javascript-api/xk6-disruptor/get-started/expose-your-application) section for instructions on how to make your application available from outside the Kubernetes cluster..